Early years explained

 How we collaborate with families, pre-schools and professionals to support early years transition

 Starting school marks a big step for children and their families.
-Expert early years practitioners Dixie-Louise Dexter and Nicola Middleton explain how they have supported smooth school transitions in the early years.
-Explore how building strong relationships with families, pre-schools and professionals helps children feel secure and ready to learn.
+Expert early years practitioners Dixie-Louise Dexter and Nicola Middleton explain how they have supported smooth school transitions in the early years at Ashby Hilltop Primary School.
+Find out how you can build strong relationships with families, pre-schools and professionals to help children feel secure and ready to learn.

 -